puma/puma/docs/deployment.md

 Watching your CPU utilization over time and aim for about 70% on average.
 This means you've got capacity still but aren't starving threads.

+**Measuring utilization**

+Using a timestamp header from an upstream proxy server (eg. nginx or haproxy), it's possible to get an indication of how long requests have been waiting for a Puma thread to become available.

+* Have your upstream proxy set a header with the time it received the request:
+    * nginx: `proxy_set_header X-Request-Start "${msec}";`
+    * haproxy: `http-request set-header X-Request-Start "%t";`
+* In your Rack middleware, determine the amount of time elapsed since `X-Request-Start`.
+* To improve accuracy, you will want to subtract time spent waiting for slow clients:
+    * `env['puma.request_body_wait']` contains the number of milliseconds Puma spent waiting for the client to send the request body.
+    * haproxy: `%Th` (TLS handshake time) and `%Ti` (idle time before request) can can also be added as headers.

 ## Daemonizing

 I prefer to not daemonize my servers and use something like `runit` or `upstart` to